Hackerjedi666/CybersecNotes/oscp/README.md

 In this section we will explore Directory Traversal1 attacks, also known as path traversal attacks.
 This type of attack can be used to access sensitive files on a web server and typically occurs when a web application is not sanitizing user input.

+## File Inclusion

+We can use file inclusion vulnerabilities to execute local or remote files, while directory traversal only allows us to read the contents of a file.
+Since we can include files in the application's running code with file inclusion vulnerabilities, we can also display the file contents of non-executable files.

+* Local File inclusion: